AdmiralAsshat/korora_docs/backup/deja_dup/deja_dup.md

 ## Restoring Files via Deja-Dup

-If your file manager does not support direct integration with Deja-Dup, you can use the deja-dup from the command-line to manually restore files.
+If your file manager does not support direct integration with Déjà Dup, you can use the deja-dup command discussed further below from the command-line to manually restore files.

 ### Restoring an Individual File

-To restore or revert an individual file using Deja-Dup, right-click on the file and select `Revert to Previous Version...`:
+To restore or revert an individual file using Déjà Dup, right-click on the file and select `Revert to Previous Version...`:

 ![revert from backup](assets/revert_from_gui.png "Restoring a file to an earlier version found in the backups")